 Plumcake all'Arancia (Orange Loaf Cake).
 Simple and oh so delicious, this soft, fragrant, dairy-free loaf cake is ideal for breakfast, snack, or light dessert.
 All you need is eggs, sugar, flour, oil, and a couple of organic oranges, rich in flavor and Vitamin C.

-Can you see a theme going on here??
-I am sharing recipes that in the Italian tradition are suitable for breakfast but double up (or triple?) as snack and dessert.
+In the Italian tradition some cakes are suitable for breakfast but double up as snack and dessert.

 Plumcake all'Arancia or Orange Loaf Cake